porduna/appcomposer/docs/source/adapt_development.rst

 Step 2: Our first template
 ##########################

-So let's do our first template, which we will save in ``templates/simpletext/edit.html``:
+So let's make our first template, which we will save in ``templates/simpletext/edit.html``:

 .. code-block:: html